AddChew/ray-model-serving/README.md

 * Deploy/Redeploy deployment graph

 - A rolling update is performed if there are multiple replicas.
 Might end up getting responses from older replicas when the update is in progress.
+- If there is no code or config change for the deployment/application, then no deploy operation will be performed on it.

 ```shell
 # i.e. serve deploy config.yaml